Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 - By 2025 the future will bring an estimated $22 billion AI chip market total based on Data sourced from company derived statistics .

 This means technology will grow by 4x when AI chips are the focus in which we are measuring advancement.
+Even the leap between new device models is becoming drastic.
+For example, when comparing the apple pencil 1 vs 2 there are significant differences in technology.

 By 2025, data center spending on AI processors will grow by over 4x.
+Tech statistics are only indicating more and more growth as time passes.

 Millennials and Technology